 Break-Even Analysis

-5-minute cache: You break even after 2 cache reads.
+5-minute cache: You break even after just 1 cache read.
 Every subsequent read within 5 minutes is pure savings.
-1-hour cache: You break even after 8 cache reads.
-Ideal for extended thinking sessions or multi-step agent workflows.
+1-hour cache: You break even after 2 cache reads.
+Ideal for extended thinking sessions or multi-step agent workflows where the context remains relevant for longer periods.

 Real-World Caching Use Cases